 She enjoys being a tax lawyer because there is a continuous intellectual challenge inherent in tax work.
 Ms. Kim says her most rewarding benefit is to be able to provide value to her clients’ businesses and individual circumstances — either by saving clients tax dollars or by resolving complex legal and financial problems for them.

 Ms. Kim is admitted to practice in the District of Columbia and before the United States Tax Court.
 She is a member of the District of Columbia Bar Sections of Taxation and Litigation.
 Ms. Kim is also an active member of the American Bar Association’s Section of Taxation.
-Currently she is studying for the Virginia Bar.
 Whenever she finds time, she loves playing golf with her husband and son.